theXappy/RemoteNET/src/README.md

 Most of the Diver's power comes from the [ClrMD](https://github.com/microsoft/clrmd) library by Microsoft.

 #### Protocol
 The Diver's class contains mostly HTTP handlers which reflect the entire protocol.
-These are the currently supported functions:
+Here are some supported function:
 * /type - Dumps a specific type (fields, properties, methods).
 * /heap - Dumps objects of the heap.
 Can be narrowed down using a filter on the objects' types.
 * /create_object - Constructs a new remote object.